Pierce Colpman

 About Pierce Colpman

-Colpman’s research will reveal the role of dynamin 2 as a mediator of the final step in mitochondrial fission and in the pathogenesis of PAH.
-This research will also explore an entirely new way of inhibiting mitochondrial fission through inhibition of dynamin 2 in the hopes of discovering new potential therapeutic targets for PAH.
+Colpman’s research looked at the role of dynamin 2 as a mediator of the final step in mitochondrial fission and in the pathogenesis of PAH.
+This research also explored an entirely new way of inhibiting mitochondrial fission through inhibition of dynamin 2 in the hopes of discovering new potential therapeutic targets for PAH.

 Project: